yyin-dev/MIT6.828/labNotes/lab3/IntelManual - Chapter9.md

 ![img](https://pdos.csail.mit.edu/6.828/2018/readings/i386/fig9-4.gif)

-The control transfer to a handler uses the stack to store information needed for future resumption.
-With privilege transition, old %ss, %esp are pushed onto the stack and a new stack indicated by the TSS is used.
+The control transfer to a handler uses the kernel stack, indicated by TSS, to store information needed for future resumption, because the user stack might have already been corrupted.
+With privilege transition, old %ss, %esp are pushed onto the stack.
 Then %eflags, %cs, %eip.
 Some also pushes the error code.

 ![img](https://pdos.csail.mit.edu/6.828/2018/readings/i386/fig9-5.gif)